How Do You Collect a Personal Injury Judgment in Florida?

 Many personal injury cases, especially those involving car accidents, are resolved through the insurance system rather than taking direct collection action against the negligent defendant.
 In other words, if you have a viable personal injury claim, the defendant’s insurance company will likely want to negotiate a settlement.
 You may not get as much money as you could from a jury, but on the other hand, an insurance company can guarantee quicker payment without having to go through the formal collection process.

 This is why it is important to speak with an experienced Delray Beach car accident lawyer following a car accident.
 An attorney can help you in properly valuing a potential lawsuit or settlement and represent you in negotiating with the defendant or their insurance company.
-If you need legal advice, contact the Leifer Law Firm today to schedule a consultation.
+If you need legal advice, contact Leifer & Ramirez today to schedule a consultation.